Xbox (division): Multiplatform strategy (2024–2025)

 Activision developer Toys for Bob left Microsoft on agreeable terms in February 2024 to become an independent studio, and signed a publishing agreement for their next title with Microsoft in May 2024.

 On April 9, 2024, Microsoft Gaming and NetEase Games announced an agreement to bring Blizzard Entertainment games back to China.
 Previously, Blizzard terminated a publishing deal with NetEase in 2022.
 Microsoft Gaming also revealed plans to bolster their collaboration through a strategic partnership focused on expanding the availability of NetEase video games across various Microsoft Gaming platforms.

 Microsoft Gaming shut down three development studios on May 7, 2024: Alpha Dog Games in Canada, Arkane Austin in the US, and Tango Gameworks in Japan.
-Additionally, Roundhouse Studios will merge with ZeniMax Online Studios in the US.
+Additionally, Roundhouse Studios merged with ZeniMax Online Studios in the US.
 According to Microsoft Gaming, this move is a part of a larger "reprioritization of titles and resources" that Microsoft's gaming division is carrying out.
 The intention is to boost investment in their library of games and new intellectual assets while focusing on high-impact titles.
 Some teams have been reassigned to other projects inside Bethesda and ZeniMax, and production on some games has stopped as a result of these companies closing.

 Jerret West, Xbox's chief marketing officer, left Microsoft Gaming at the end of June 2024.
 West led the marketing efforts for the Xbox Series X/S consoles and his team was responsible for developing marketing plans for games, hardware, and Xbox Game Pass.
 Following his departure, Microsoft is reorganizing some of its marketing teams.
 A new, expanded central gaming marketing team is set to be created under Kirsten Ward, VP of Xbox integrated marketing.
 Consequently, games marketing would become a part of the game content and studios division led by Matt Booty, while Xbox marketing, led by Chris Lee, would move to the Xbox organization and report to Xbox president Sarah Bond.

 On August 7, 2024, Krafton reached an agreement with Microsoft Gaming to acquire Tango Gameworks as well as the Hi-Fi Rush IP.